-Greig is a solicitor advocate who assists clients in resolving commercial disputes, including through negotiation, ADR, litigation and arbitration.
+Greig is a solicitor advocate who assists clients in resolving commercial disputes by negotiation, ADR, litigation and arbitration.
 He specialises in insurance disputes, assisting policyholders, brokers, insurers and reinsurers on claims and coverage issues in relation to all types of insurance and reinsurance.

 Greig's experience includes advising:

-- the claimants and a leading reinsurer in relation to a claim for recovery of property losses under the Riot (Damages) Act following a riot and fire at Yarl's Wood Immigration Detention Centre in 2002, including a successful appeal to the Court of Appeal on preliminary issues
+the claimants and a leading reinsurer in relation to a claim for recovery of property losses under the Riot (Damages) Act following a riot and fire at Yarl's Wood Immigration Detention Centre in 2002, including a successful appeal to the Court of Appeal on preliminary issues

 Greig has a bachelor of laws (honours) degree from the University of Bristol.
 He qualified as a solicitor in 2006 and made partner in 2017.